chrishinds/tariffic/README.md

 ## UI

-At the frontend the `Randomise Tariffs` button fetches a new index (which creates a new set of countries, companies and forecasts), and a `Group Forecasts` toggle which routes between two pages, one where every company in a country has it's forecasts grouped into one plot, and another where companies' forecasts are displayed as thumbnail plots.
+At the frontend the `Randomise Tariffs` button fetches a new index (which creates a new set of countries, companies and forecasts), and a `Group Forecasts` toggle which routes between two pages, one where every company in a country has its forecasts grouped into one plot, and another where companies' forecasts are displayed as thumbnail plots.
 In the latter, a hover exposes a pin button.
 This creates one large plot, to which selected companies can be added.
 Hovering the large plot exposes a close button, which restores the selected companies to thumbnail form.
 These operations provide a reasonable simulation of data exploration using React and Recharts.

 State is held in a React Context hook.